 You can streamline the hiring and tracking of full-time, part-time, and seasonal employees in a single system.

 Managers will not only save time, but also have visibility into and access to employee data such as timecards, time-off requests, leave balances, and overtime reports right at their fingertips.
 This allows them to make data-driven decisions that positively affect the bottom line.
 An integrated solution helps you keep all employee and staffing data working together with a single source of truth, giving you the ability to generate reports, view trends from year to year, plan properly, and manage the entire recruitment process.

 Making sure your organization is adequately prepared for the seasonal rush is important so that you can meet the demands of your customers.
-Check out this whitepaper, 7 Tips for Recruiting, Hiring and Retaining Seasonal Staff to help your organization determine how your organization can plan for the seasonal workload.
+Check out this whitepaper, Recruiting, Hiring, and Retaining Seasonal Retail Staff to help your organization determine how your organization can plan for the seasonal workload.